tundish/blathnaid/app/tale.rst

 "Bláthnaid is of age to marry."

 The effect this had on Ingomer was a shock to all around him.
-Because he recognised the name.
+He recognised the name.
 It was one of the peasant names that Blacksmiths gave their daughters.

-It was ten years since he'd brought servitude, and worse, to the children of his enemies.
-But they had escaped him, and found ways to prosper, and now saw fit to taunt him.
+It had been ten years since he'd brought servitude, and much worse, to the children of his enemies.
+But they had escaped him, and found ways to prosper, and now saw fit to mock him.

 Ingomer shook with rage.
 "Progeniem Vitiosiorem!", he cursed, in the secret language of the Temple.